-“And the city has no need of sun or moon to shine on it, for the glory of God gives it light, and its lamp is the Lamb.”
+“And the city does not need of sun or moon to shine on it, for the glory of God gives it light, and its lamp is the Lamb.”
 Rev 21:23

 The glory of the Lord is so magnificent, so bright, and so amazing that we are not fully able to gaze upon it.
 For as we behold it in part, it brings forth great delight and deep awe.

 During our time here on planet earth, our view will be limited.
+We will often ask the question, “Why am I️ here?”
 It’s probably a good thing to keep that in mind.
 We cannot always see how in the world God will work things together for our good.
-We don’t always have the answers to life’s dilemmas.
-We won’t be able to figure everything out or determine what God’s purpose was in it.
+Nor do we always have the answers to life’s dilemmas.
+Furthermore, we won’t be able to figure everything out or determine what God’s purpose was in it.
 But oh, let me say this: all of this mess here on earth, the muck and the yuck…it aids us in seeing the goodness, the brightness, the vastness, and the joy of God’s glory.
-The contrast is magnificient.
+The contrast is magnificent.

 If we never experienced the ugly, would we ever appreciate the depths of God’s glory?

 We exist to bring God glory.
 That is why we are here.
-That is what our lives are all about.
+We can stop asking the question, “Why am I️ here?”
+We have a new-found purpose.
 To become participators with Jesus in reaching the lost, serving the needy, loving the unlovely, and letting our lights shine.
 Those who truly love the Lord are different…you can see it in their eyes.
 They love others as themselves.
-They deeply desire for others to know Jesus.
-They are troubled by the sinfulness of this world.
+And they deeply desire for others to know Jesus.
+Also, they are troubled by the sinfulness of this world.